Blood donation: Recipient safety

 Donors are screened for health risks that could make the donation unsafe for the recipient.
 Some of these restrictions are controversial, such as restricting donations from men who have sex with men (MSM) because of the risk of transmitting HIV.
 In 2011, the UK (excluding Northern Ireland) reduced its blanket ban on MSM donors to a narrower restriction which only prevents MSM from donating blood if they have had sex with other men within the past year.
-A similar change was made in the US in late 2015 by the FDA.
+A similar change was made in the US in late 2015 by the Food and Drug Administration (FDA).
 In 2017, the UK and US further reduced their restrictions to three months.
+In 2023, the FDA announced new policies easing restrictions on gay and bisexual men donating blood.
+These updated guidelines stipulate that men in monogamous relationships with other men, or who have not recently had sex, can donate.
+Individuals who report having sex with people who are HIV positive or have had sex with a new partner who has engaged in anal sex are still barred from blood donation.
 Autologous donors are not always screened for recipient safety problems since the donor is the only person who will receive the blood.
 Since the donated blood may be given to pregnant women or women of child-bearing age, donors taking teratogenic (birth defect-causing) medications are deferred.
 These medications include acitretin, etretinate, isotretinoin, finasteride, and dutasteride.

 Donors are examined for signs and symptoms of diseases that can be transmitted in a blood transfusion, such as HIV, malaria, and viral hepatitis.
 Screening may include questions about risk factors for various diseases, such as travel to countries at risk for malaria or variant Creutzfeldt–Jakob disease (vCJD).
 These questions vary from country to country.
 For example, while blood centers in Québec and the rest of Canada, Poland, and many other places defer donors who lived in the United Kingdom for risk of vCJD, donors in the United Kingdom are only restricted for vCJD risk if they have had a blood transfusion in the United Kingdom.
+Australia removed its UK-donor deferral in July 2022.